PDAL/PDAL/doc/stages/filters.label_duplicates.rst

 Options
 -------

-_`dimensions`
+dimensions
-  The dimensions which must be equal for the point to be declared a duplicate.
+  The :ref:`dimensions` which must be equal for the point to be declared a duplicate.
 [Required]

 .. include:: filter_opts.rst